Amritasri10/Task-Manager/README.md

 ## API Endpoints

-  ### -User Authentication
+### User Authentication

-      -`POST /api/users/register` : Register a new user
+- `POST /api/users/register` – Register a new user

-      -`POSt /api/users/login` : Login and receive JWT token
+- `POST /api/users/login` – Login and receive JWT token

-  ### -Task Management (Authentication required)
+### Task Management (Authentication required)

-      -`POST /api/tasks` : Create a new tas
+- `POST /api/tasks` – Create a new task

-      -`GET /api/tasks` : Get all tasks of the logged-in user
+- `GET /api/tasks` – Get all tasks of the logged-in user

-      -`GET /api/tasks/:id` : Get a task by its ID
+- `GET /api/tasks/:id` – Get a task by its ID

-      -`PUT /api/tasks/:id` : Update a task by its ID
+- `PUT /api/tasks/:id` – Update a task by its ID

-      -`DELETE /api/tasks/:id` : Delete a task by its ID
+- `DELETE /api/tasks/:id` – Delete a task by its ID

 ---